Accelize/apyfal/docs/installation.rst

 Setup
 -----

-Installation is done using PIP:
+Installation is performed using PIP:

 .. code-block:: bash

     pip install apyfal

 All mandatory dependencies are automatically installed.
-It is possible to install also optional dependencies passing following setuptools
-extras:
+You can also install these optional extras:

 -  ``all``: Install all extras.
 -  ``AWS``: Requirements for AWS.